Campaign Themes

 We take care of you, please take care of us

-People are suffering from fatigue, burn-out and depression, and many emergency departments are understaffed, putting the quality of the healthcare they can provide at risk.
-It is vital both for them and for patients that emergency medicine professionals get what they need: more attention, better recognition and improved working conditions.
+In 2022, the campaign focused on the nature of working in emergency medicine – that those working in it are constantly under stress, and this stress increased greatly during the pandemic.
+People suffered from fatigue, burn-out and depression, and many emergency departments were understaffed, putting the quality of the healthcare they could provide at risk.
+It is vital that emergency medicine professionals get the following: more attention, better recognition and improved working conditions.

 2021